Skip to main content

 Surveys & Open Houses

-The City will be reaching out to the public with surveys and open houses.
-The feedback from these processes will be used to inform the options presented to the Advisory and Steering Committees and Council.
+Over the course of the project, the City will be reaching out to the public with surveys and open houses.
+The feedback from these will be used to inform the options presented to the Advisory and Steering Committees and Council.

 Why Develop an LWMP Now?